National Citizen Service (NCS)

 - Pre-Programme (Recruitment and Engagement): This is the introductory stage of the programme and involves registration, introduction to staff and keeping warm activities.

-- Phase 1 (Outward Bound Residential): Full-time (5 nights, 4 days) residential programme away from participants’ local community, with a focus on teamwork and outdoor physical challenges.
+- Phase 1 (Outward Bound Residential): Full-time (5 days, 4 nights) residential programme away from participants’ local community, with a focus on teamwork and outdoor physical challenges.
 This provides an opportunity for personal and social development through a series of physical and mental challenges to push participants out of their comfort zones.

-- Phase 2 (Community Residential): Full-time (5 nights, 4 days) residential programme based in participants’ home community, with a focus on developing new skills and serving groups in the community (one week).
+- Phase 2 (Community Residential): Full-time (5 days, 4 nights) residential programme based in participants’ home community, with a focus on developing new skills and serving groups in the community (one week).
 Teams should use a shared passion to build on their teamwork and project management skills and develop an interest in community service.

-- Phase 3 (Social Action project): Participants design a social action project in consultation with the local community.
-Each team designs a project that will deliver tangible benefit to the local community and agree a plan to deliver it in around 30 hours, including time spent at weekends and evenings if appropriate.
+- Phase 3 (Social Action project): Participants design a social action project in consultation with the local community lasting for a minimum of 60 hours.
+Each team designs a project that will deliver tangible benefit to the local community and agree a plan to deliver it.
+The first 30 hours will be on a full time basis over 4 or 5 consecutive days .
+The remaining hours will be done on a full time or part time basis.
+This may involve time spent on weekends and evenings if appropriate.

 - Phase 4 (Graduation): A large celebration and graduation event for participants and their guests.
 It is anticipated that as a final challenge young people will play a full and active part in this celebration.